delawareCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Many Prisons are in Delaware?

-Within the state, there are four adult correctional facilities and thirteen community correctional centers.
-Below are details of the prison facilities in Delaware;
+The state has four adult correctional facilities and thirteen community correctional centers.
+Below are details of the prison facilities in Delaware:

 Baylor Women’s Correctional Institution